 The Baker-Polito Administration’s comprehensive plan to safely reopen the Massachusetts economy, get people back to work, and ease social restrictions while minimizing the health impacts of COVID-19.

-CURRENT STATE: Phase IV, Step 1 (details)
+CURRENT STATE: Phase IV, Step 2 for certain industries (details)

 Table of Contents